 Type of Placement:In MINNEAPOLIS/ST PAUL, MN: advocate and work with victims of domestic violence, supportive housing for women, food justice, at-risk youth, community outreach, housing support and resources for those living in poverty, refugee resettlement, with and for immigrant populations, healthcare with aging, healthcare for uninsured, Spanish-speaking populations, justice education for high school youth, legal services, housing and resources for those experiencing homelessness.
 In LOS ANGELES,CA: work with vulnerable/economically disadvantaged families, at risk youth/gang intervention, public heath, community organizing/tenant rights, early childhood and elementary education, older adults and homeless individuals, various Spanish speaking populations.
 In ORANGE COUNTY & NAPA, CA: K-8, young adult and adult education, family services, medical/dental health clinic, healthcare, mental health, palliative care, mission integration, social services, ministry to the homeless, community outreach, advocacy and systemic change.
-In PHILADELPHIA, PA: social work, refugee resettlement, with and for immigrant populations, healthcare with the aging, education, neighborhood ministries, parish work/pastoral ministry with vulnerable/economically disadvantaged families In QUEENS, NY:elementary and high school education, health care, social work and advocacy with women coming out of prison and their children, sustainable farm and garden programs.
+In PHILADELPHIA, PA: social work, refugee resettlement, with and for immigrant populations, healthcare with the aging, education, neighborhood ministries, parish work/pastoral ministry with vulnerable/economically disadvantaged families In New York, NY:elementary and high school education, health care, social work and advocacy with women coming out of prison and their children, sustainable farm and garden programs.

 Service Length:11 months - August through June.